top of page

 Related Marine Maintenance Videos

-The ImpelPro impeller puller is designed to remove rubber impellers from marine pumps with balanced, centered force — helping prevent damage during removal, even on large diesel engines like the Detroit 12V92.
+The ImpelPro impeller puller removes rubber impellers from marine pumps with balanced, centered force, which helps prevent damage during removal, even on large diesels like the Detroit 12V92.
+See what makes it different: What Makes ImpelPro Different from Other Impeller Removal Tools.

 Topics Covered